 Few things are as disheartening as playing to an empty room on the night of a gig.
-There may be finger pointing, but the bottom line is you can't force people to come to your show.
+There may be reasons to account for the low turnout, but the bottom line is you can't force people to come to your show.

 Do your best to turn a negative into a positive.
 Be gracious to everyone involved with the show so you will be welcomed back to the venue in the future.
 There's no guarantee that the crowds will pound down the door next time, but you can take steps to build buzz for that next show.

 Nothing says "indie music" like the canceled-at-the-last minute gig.
 When starting out, bands are often working with promoters who put on shows for fun.
 Some are as good as—if not better than—promoters working in the big leagues.
 And some, well...aren't.

 When you're dealing with people who don't put on shows professionally, there is always a chance that they will have to cancel a gig.
 You may deal with people who want to put on a show for you, start planning, but then realize they aren't up to it—and don't really tell you that until the last minute.